klittle314/IHI_Covid_Public/README.md

 The issues are not limited to Epochs 2 and 3.
 In Epochs 1 and 4, adjustment may cause days with an observed death to be adjusted to zero, as illustrated by Vermont.

-Here's my current view:  The message in the charts should be an interpolation between the ‘raw’ and the ‘adjusted’ displays.
-A display that incorporates adjusted data should allow the user also to see the raw data to make a considered interpretation.
+Here's my current view:  You should interpret the event series after looking at both the ‘raw’ and the ‘adjusted’ displays.
+Any display that incorporates adjusted data should allow the user also to see the raw data to make a thoughtful interpretation.
 "Presentation of results, to be optimally useful, and to be good science, must conform to Shewhart’s rule: viz., preserve, for the uses intended, all the evidence in the original data.”
 (W.E.
 Deming, “On probability as a basis for action”, *American Statistician*, **29**, No. 4., 148)

 ## Testing your copy of the code

-We include a copy of the input CSV files as of 13 November 2020 for both country and U.S. states and territories.
+We include a copy of the input CSV files as of 20 January 2021 for both country and U.S. states and territories.

-To avoid overwriting the output files provided for your test, copy the contents of the **samples** folder and **output** folder into renamed folders, e.g. **13Nov_samples** and **13Nov_output**.
+To avoid overwriting the output files provided for your test, copy the contents of the **samples** folder and **output** folder into renamed folders, e.g. **20Jan_samples** and **20Jan_output**.

 *Reminder:  If you do not copy the contents of these folders, the code will overwrite the existing files.*